Scalable Community Detection Using Quantum Hamiltonian Descent and QUBO Formulation: Introduction

 Quantum computing with the principles of quantum mechanics can process information in different ways from classical computers.
 This is because qubits can exist in superposition, and therefore can represent multiple states simultaneously~\cite{nielsen_quantum_computation}.
 This capability, combined with entanglement and interference, allows quantum algorithms to solve certain classes of problems, such as integer factorization and combinatorial optimization, more efficiently than classical methods.
 Therefore, quantum computing has lead to advancements in cryptography~\cite{shor_algorithm}, optimization~\cite{farhi_qaoa}, machine learning~\cite{biamonte_quantum_machine_learning}, and materials science~\cite{kandala_materials_simulation}.
 In parallel, quantum-inspired algorithms bring similar quantum concepts to classical computing, with principles such as tunneling, adiabatic transitions, and Hamiltonian dynamics to address complex problems without requiring quantum hardware.
 These approaches have demonstrated enhanced performance in areas like traffic routing and combinatorial optimization, where classical systems emulate quantum behaviors to achieve good efficiency~\cite{tiwary_quantum_inspired_optimization}.

-Graph partition is an important problem in network analysis, and it's essential for interpreting the structural and functional organization of complex systems~\cite{fortunato_community_detection}.
-The overall goal is to identify partitions—\textbf{groups} of nodes with denser connections among themselves than with the rest of the network~\cite{girvan_newman_modularity}.
-In large-scale graphs, which are common in various real-world applications such as social networks, biological systems, and communication networks, effective graph partition provides valuable insights into network behavior and properties, and can support applications like anomaly detection, network optimization, and information dissemination~\cite{newman_networks}.
-The impact of graph partition is deep across many domains.
+Community detection is an important problem in network analysis, and it's essential for interpreting the structural and functional organization of complex systems~\cite{fortunato_community_detection}.
+An example is given in Figure~\ref{fig:cd}.
+The overall goal is to identify communities—groups of nodes with denser connections among themselves than with the rest of the network~\cite{girvan_newman_modularity}.
+In large-scale graphs, which are common in various real-world applications such as social networks, biological systems, and communication networks, effective community detection provides valuable insights into network behavior and properties, and can support applications like anomaly detection, network optimization, and information dissemination~\cite{newman_networks}.
+The impact of community detection is deep across many domains.
 In social networks, it enables the identification of groups with shared interests or behaviors, which can enhance recommendation systems and targeted marketing strategies~\cite{fortunato2016community, malliaros2013clustering}.
-In biological networks, graph partition reveals functional modules or protein complexes, and contributes to a better understanding of cellular processes and disease mechanisms~\cite{ravasz2002hierarchical, barabasi2011network}.
-Additionally, fields like communication networks, financial systems, and transportation networks takes graph partition to optimize efficiency, bolster security, and improve resilience against failures or attacks~\cite{newman2018networks, boccaletti2006complex}.
+In biological networks, community detection reveals functional modules or protein complexes, and contributes to a better understanding of cellular processes and disease mechanisms~\cite{ravasz2002hierarchical, barabasi2011network}.
+Additionally, fields like communication networks, financial systems, and transportation networks takes community detection to optimize efficiency, bolster security, and improve resilience against failures or attacks~\cite{newman2018networks, boccaletti2006complex}.

-Detecting partitions in large-scale graphs presents substantial computational challenges.
+Detecting communities in large-scale graphs presents substantial computational challenges.
 Traditional algorithms often struggle with scalability, resulting in increased processing times and high resource consumption as network size grows~\cite{rossetti2018community}.
-Furthermore, maintaining the accuracy and quality of detected partitions becomes more complex with larger datasets due to the intricate network structures and the presence of noise~\cite{fortunato2016community}.
+Furthermore, maintaining the accuracy and quality of detected communities becomes more complex with larger datasets due to the intricate network structures and the presence of noise~\cite{fortunato2016community}.
 These challenges call for the development of more scalable algorithms capable of handling large-scale graphs without compromising performance or accuracy~\cite{abbe2017community}.